 The main heterocyclic aroma chemicals are oxygen-, sulfur- and nitrogencontaining rings.
 The oxygen-containing heterocyclic aroma chemicals belong to the oxirane, furan, pyran and oxepine groups.
 The sulfur-containing aroma chemicals belong to the thiophene family and, together with nitrogen, to the thiazole and dithiazine systems.
 Nitrogen-containing aroma chemicals belong to pyrrole, indole, pyridine, quinoline, pyrazine and quinoxaline systems, and, together with sulfur, as mentioned above, the thiazole and dithiazine families.
+The oxygen-containing heterocyclic aroma chemicals already have been examined (P&F magazine, May 2006, page 34).
 Here, the nitrogen- and sulfurcontaining aroma chemicals are studied.

 Due to the highly potent odor character of a majority of the heterocyclic compounds used in flavors and fragrances, the term ϕ Value will be used for some of the materials described.
 A relatively new concept, ϕ Value gives a better understanding of the odor intensity of a single molecule, taking into consideration its molecular mass (MM), analogous to ε value in UV/VIS data of particular molecules.